Anglican Communion: Global spread of Anglicanism

 The enormous expansion in the 18th and 19th centuries of the British Empire brought Anglicanism along with it.
 At first all these colonial churches were under the jurisdiction of the bishop of London.
-After the American Revolution, the parishes in the newly independent country found it necessary to break formally from a church whose supreme governor was (and remains) the British monarch.
+After the American Revolution, the parishes in the newly independent United States found it necessary to break formally from a church whose supreme governor was (and remains) the British monarch.
 Thus they formed their own dioceses and national church, the Episcopal Church in the United States of America, in a mostly amicable separation.

 At about the same time, in the colonies which remained linked to the crown, the Church of England began to appoint colonial bishops.
-In 1787, a bishop of Nova Scotia was appointed with a jurisdiction over all of British North America; in time several more colleagues were appointed to other cities in present-day Canada.
-In 1814, a bishop of Calcutta was made; in 1824 the first bishop was sent to the West Indies and in 1836 to Australia.
-By 1840 there were still only ten colonial bishops for the Church of England; but even this small beginning greatly facilitated the growth of Anglicanism around the world.
+In 1787, Charles Inglis (Bishop of Nova Scotia) was appointed with jurisdiction over all of British North America; in time several more colleagues were appointed to sees in other provinces in present-day Canada.
+In 1814, a bishop of Calcutta was appointed.
+In 1824 the first bishop was sent to the West Indies.
+And in 1836 Australia received its first Anglican bishop.
+By 1840 there were still only ten colonial bishops in the Church of England; but this small beginning quickly facilitated the growth of Anglicanism around the world.
 In 1841, a "Colonial Bishoprics Council" was set up and soon many more dioceses were created.

 In time, it became natural to group these into provinces and a metropolitan bishop was appointed for each province.
 Although it had at first been somewhat established in many colonies, in 1861 it was ruled that, except where specifically established, the Church of England had just the same legal position as any other church.
 Thus a colonial bishop and colonial diocese was by nature quite a different thing from their counterparts back home.
 In time bishops came to be appointed locally rather than from England and eventually national synods began to pass ecclesiastical legislation independent of England.

 A crucial step in the development of the modern communion was the idea of the Lambeth Conferences (discussed above).
 These conferences demonstrated that the bishops of disparate churches could manifest the unity of the church in their episcopal collegiality despite the absence of universal legal ties.
 Some bishops were initially reluctant to attend, fearing that the meeting would declare itself a council with power to legislate for the church; but it agreed to pass only advisory resolutions.
 These Lambeth Conferences have been held roughly every ten years since 1878 (the second such conference) and remain the most visible coming-together of the whole communion.